Your Guide to 4 Last-Minute Valentine’s Dates in Hawaiʻi

 Photo: Getty Images

 Thanks to relatively low light pollution and the Island’s location in the Pacific Ocean, Hawaiʻi is a premier place for viewing the night sky.
 Fortunately, enjoying the bright stars doesn’t require expensive equipment or being at the top of Mauna Kea or Haleakalā.
-Following a sunset picnic at the beach, stay a little longer to watch the stars appear.
-Once the sun goes down, just glance up to enjoy the luminous Hawaiian sky.
+Following a sunset picnic at the beach, linger a little longer to witness the stars appear.
+Once the sun goes down, just glance up to enjoy the luminous sky.

 READ MORE: The Best Places to See the Stars in Hawai‘i